atakan/CMC-COSMIC/docs/sphinx/source/running/index.rst

 ===========

 With our initial conditions in place, the hard part is actually over!
-Assuming the ``cmc`` executable is the directory you want to run from, we need only to call it with ``mpirun`` (or ``mpiexec``, depending on your mpi version):
+Assuming the ``cmc`` executable is in the directory you want to run from, we need only to call it with ``mpirun`` (or ``mpiexec``, depending on your mpi version):

 .. code-block:: bash